Best time to find cheap flights, 3% potential price drop

-When is the best time to book flights to El Paso International?
+When is the best time to book a flight to El Paso International?

 Which day is cheapest to fly to El Paso International?

-El Paso International flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight at noon will likely mean higher prices.
+El Paso International flights can be made cheaper if you choose a flight at noon.
+Booking a flight in the evening will likely mean higher prices.

 Set on 7,100 acres of land in sunny Texas, El Paso International Airport (ELP) is a small, regional airport that sees three million visitors each year.
 At 3.7 miles (6km) from downtown El Paso and 12 miles (19km) north of Ciudad Juarez, Mexico, the airport functions as a major gateway between the two countries.